gremlin-softworks/soft/docs/readme.md

 # Support and limitations

-Supports any modern ES6 capable browser, Internet Explorer is not supported.
-However, if modules and dynamic module loading is supported, soft modules may be full blown js modules with the only requirement of providing a properly formed default function.
-When so, third party modules can be loaded with the import statement limiting scope pollution.
-Browsers that does not support native custom elements are not supported (Edge before webkit).A polyfill like [this one](https://github.com/WebReflection/document-register-element) can be used to remedy this.
+Supports any modern ES6 capable browser.

-If dynamic module loading support is missing the framework will attempt to dirtyload the module code, stripping away any import statements and interpeting the default function.
+If dynamic module loading support is missing in the environment (mozilla inside worker context) the framework will attempt to dirtyload the module code, stripping away any import statements and interpeting the default function.
 If support wont be present, only supply the default export in your modules.
-Currently all modern browsers support dynamic loading with the exception of Mozilla that does not allow this in code executed in a worker context.

 # Documentation

 This covers the most important bits.
 When using soft you need to reference soft.js and the main app(s) files.
 No need to reference any other modules.
 Framework modules are covered [here](modules.md).
+Workers for multithreading are covered [here](softworker.md) and also in the [framework modules section](modules.md).
+DOM bindings are covered [here](softbinding.md).

 #### Basic components: